Spectrum Insights

 or going to school in a similar discipline.

-Volunteers will also need a vulnerable sector check,
+Adult Volunteers will also need a vulnerable sector check,

 first aid/cpr and experience working w/ groups of students.